ttscoff/doing/README.md

 Feel free to [poke around](http://github.com/ttscoff/doing/), I'll try to add more comments in the future (and retroactively).

+{% donate doing now sending coffee money to Brett. %}

 ## Changelog

+#### 1.0.23

+- Apply default_tags after autotagging to avoid tags triggering tags
+- Set `doing recent` to default to All sections instead of Currently

 #### 1.0.22